IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 ```

-So now our application is complete:
+So now your application is complete:

 ![step-3-graph](/streamsx.documentation/images/atom/jpg/step3-graph.jpg)

-View the complete source in my.name.space/BusAlerts_Main.spl
+View the complete source in `my.name.space/BusAlerts_CachedData.spl`.

 ### Run the application

 To see this application in action, go to the next section to learn how to build and run it.

-Key Takeaways
+Key takeaways
 ----------------------------

 From this basic application here are a couple of things to notice:

 #### Custom operators

-Custom operators are an important part of Streams development to do quick tasks such as printing data to console for verification, or other quick tasks for which no operator exists.
+Custom operators are an important part of Streams development to do quick tasks such as printing data to console for verification, or other tasks for which no operator exists.

-The `BusAlerts` operator demonstrated the following functionality:
+The `BusesToAlert` operator demonstrated the following functionality:
 - Using and iterating over a list
 - Handling multiple input streams
 - Submitting a tuple from a Custom operator

 #### Source and Sink operators

-Looking at the preceeding graph again, notice the following points:
+Looking at the preceding graph again, notice the following points:
 - The `POI` and `NextBusData_FromFile` operators do not take any input, because they are **source operators**.
 They produce streams by reading data from external systems.
 - Conversely, the `AlertPrinter` operator does not produce any output, because it is a **sink operator**.
 Sink operators usually send the results of a Streams application to an external system, such as another file, or a database or a messaging system.